 Understanding a crawl budget can help with SEO efforts on your website.
 A crawl budget is the number of pages that a Googlebot will crawl and index on a website within a certain amount of time.
 Without these crawl bots, Google can’t index your website which means that you won’t rank for anything.

-Most sites don’t have to worry about their crawl budget but there are some cases that may require you to learn how your crawl budget works.
+Most sites don’t have to worry about their crawl budget but some cases may require you to learn how your crawl budget works.
 If you have an eCommerce website, then chances are your website has over 10,000 pages.
 If you have lots of redirects, you could also face your crawl budget being eaten up in the redirect chain.
 Another thing to be aware of is if you’ve added pages.
 You’ll want to ensure you have enough crawl budget to get them indexed swiftly.

 What is a Crawl Budget?